By-Laws of the Florida Regional Admissions Counselors

 The term of office for all FRAC Board Chairs is three years.

 RESIGNATION OF ANY BOARD CHAIR

 If a Chair resigns during his or her term of office, the Executive Board will conduct a special election to fill the vacancy for the remainder of that Chair’s term of office.
-If the Executive Board Chairperson position is vacant, the Northern Florida Vice-Chair and the Southern Florida Vice-Chair will become interim Board Co-Chairs until an election is held and the position is filled.
-They will assume the duties and responsibilities of the Executive Board Chair during this period.
+If the Executive Board Chairperson position is vacant, the Vice Chairperson will become interim Board Chairperson until an election is held and the position is filled.
+The Vice Chairperson will assume the duties and responsibilities of the Executive Board Chair during this period.